-1-, 2- and 3-car team:1 semi-trailer unit4- car team:2 semi-trailer units
+1-, 2- -car team: 1 semi-trailer unit3-, 4- car team: 2 semi-trailer units>4-car team: After consultation with the F3 Manager

 If the circumstances permit, exceptions such as an additional service vehicle (e.g. 7.5 tons) may be allowed at the sole discretion of the F3 Manager.
 A parking area will be allocated for these vehicles in the vicinity of the service tent, if possible.
 Mobile homes or caravans are not allowed.